A

 and training is a political sound bite answer to the problems

-of unemployment, disparity in wealth between the few rich and
+of unemployment, disparity in wealth between the few rich

-mountain of debt and unfulfilled ambitions.
+a mountain of debt and unfulfilled ambitions.

-If education and
+If education and training

-from the private banks to pay for it?
+the private banks to pay for it?

-If all the
+If all the labour

-labour forces of New Zealand, Australia, Canada, South Africa,
+forces of New Zealand, Australia, Canada, South Africa,

-Zimbabwe, United States, the Arab world, India, Pakistan and
+Zimbabwe, United States, the Arab world, India, Pakistan

-problems in each country of unemployment, underemployment,
+the problems in each country of unemployment, underemployment,

-income deficiency, inequality and insecurity would remain the
+income deficiency, inequality and insecurity would remain

 A good education is